echoprotocol/echowiki/docs/technologies/echorand/overview.md

 - The distribution of roles for the round is not known to any node in the network before the round begins.
 - The assignement of roles for the round can be computed independently by every network node, without the need for any explicit communication or network-wide coordination to occur.
-- The distribution of roles for any future round can not be predicted in advance by any of network node.
+- The distribution of roles for any future round can not be predicted in advance by any network node.

 To accomplish this deterministic yet random assignment of roles, EchoRand uses a **verifiable random function (VRF)**, which is pseudo-random function that provides publicly verifiable proofs of its outputs' correctness, originally introduced by Mikali, Rabin and Wadhan.
 Using a VRF, each network node can independenly check if it is assigned the role of a producer or verifier for a given round and send cryptographically proof of that assignment to other network nodes along with the proposed next block (for producers) or signed next block (for verifiers).